Heizal/taskmanager/docs/USER_GUIDE.md

 ### Error Handling
 Here are common errors you may encounter while using TaskManager and their solutions:

 - **401 Unauthorized**: Ensure you are logged in via the **OAuth** login endpoint and provide the correct access token for authorized endpoints.
-- **403 Forbidden**: You do not have the required permissions to perform this action.
-Ensure your user role is correctly configured.
+You will get this response on the `user/tasks` endpoints if you do have the required permissions to perform a certain action.
+Ensure your role rights are correctly configured.
 - **404 Not Found**: The resource (task, user, etc.) you are looking for doesn't exist.
 - **500 Internal Server Error**: Check the logs for server-related issues.
 Most often caused by misconfigured database or missing environment variables.